kmhcreative/press-news-events-xtended/readme.txt

 3. Global options for the plugin.

 == Changelog ==

+= 1.4 =
+* More code fixes for PHP 7.4
+* Error-handling for when no posts of type exist
+* Fixed non-responsive Date Picker arrows
+* Re-styled Date Picker to look more modern
+* Date Picker script and admin files now ONLY enqueue on PNEX post pages.

 = 1.3 =
 * Code updated for PHP 7+ (tested up to 7.4.8)